surgiie/nightwind-cli/README.md

 Before starting your project docker compose services, your templates must be rendered.

 To render templates, run `nightwind render`.

+This will create a small docker image and run a ephemeral container to do the rendering in the php using the blade engine.

+**Note*: By default the image is not removed after its done.
+If you are not planning to render your templates often, you can have it remove itself with `nightwind render --remove`
 ###### Template Variable Data

 There are 3 options for variable data.